Hexadecimalz/Things-I-Learned/ZFS-On-Ubuntu.md

 Snapshots allow for a full or incremental backup.
 There are many utilities in Linux to manage snapshots.
 I found one that the documentation was fairly good for, but this was for a localhost backup, and not being backed up to an external server due to the quantity of data being very high.

+ZFS will also take up about 50% of the available system memory when in use, and will adjust downward when more RAM is needed on the system.

 ## What I Installed
 ```
 sudo apt install zfsutils-linux -y